 that have certificate issues.

-As a best practice, you should always block known dangerous URL Filtering categories such
+As a best practice, you should always block some URL Filtering categories such as malware,

 URL categories that you should always decrypt if you allow them